cmpackard/Soft-X-ray-Quantum-Efficiency-of-a-Commercial-CMOS-Imaging-Sensor/README.md

 Using the Advanced Photon Source at Argonne National Laboratory, we measure the soft X-ray quantum efficiency of a commercially available backside-illuminated CMOS sensor

-Unzip NumFrameCountDict.7z to get NumFrameCountDict.pkl
+Unzip NumFrameCountDict.7z to get NumFrameCountDict.pkl (It was too large to upload uncompressed)

 Unzip AlignMosaicGD4withPrintedOutputs.7z to get AlignMosaicGD4withPrintedOutputs.pdf, which is a .pdf of AlignMosaicGD4.ipynb with the outputs still displayed.
 AlignMosaicGD4.ipynb was too large to upload with all the outputs still displayed.

-Unzip the contents of OldHotsArrays.7z to a folder titled OldHotsArrays

 Running the following Jupyter notebooks in the order listed will reproduce our data analysis for this paper.